Leroy Vail: Later interests

-Towards the end of his career, Vail widened his interests, including a return to studying Bantu linguistics and at the time of his death, he had four books in progress, three on Central Africa Spirits, Women, and Deprivation, in Malawi and Zambia since 1850, a dictionary of Lakeside Tonga, and Ideophones as stylistic devices in Tumbuka, the fourth was on ethnogenesisin modern Togo.
+Towards the end of his career, Vail widened his interests, including a return to studying Bantu linguistics and at the time of his death, he had four books in progress, three on Central Africa Spirits, Women, and Deprivation, in Malawi and Zambia since 1850, a dictionary of Lakeside Tonga, and Ideophones as stylistic devices in Tumbuka, the fourth was on ethnogenesis in modern Togo.
 It is possible that his dictionary of Lakeside Tonga may be published in the future.

 Alternative views

 Vail's research was regarded as innovative when published, but his views in three areas have been reassessed by other scholars or modified by later research: the extent of ecological damage caused by African agricultural practices, the degree of compulsion involved in labor migration and its overall effects, and the cost to Nyasaland of its colonial era railways.
 Two more recent assessments are that British rule was a mixed blessing for many of the peoples of Northern Rhodesia and Nyasaland, as it brought an end to warfare and slave raiding, yet redirected much of their productive labor toward the capitalism of the south, and that many labor migrants travelled south clandestinely, ignoring governmental restrictions, in search of financial security; although many were exploited, others achieved modest prosperity after their return from their savings out of higher wages earned abroad.